LimitCoderGalaxy/EMERALD-UTILITY-4.0-Update-Logs/README.md

 /deposit - Deposit money into your account
-/withdraw - Withdraw money from your account /checkdeposit - Check your deposit account balance
+/withdraw - Withdraw money from your account /checkdeposit - Check your deposit account balance /kick - Kick a user from the server
+/ban - Ban a user from the server
+/unban - Unban a user from the server
+/mute - Mute a user in the server
+/unmute - Unmute a user in the server
+/warn - Warn a user for inappropriate behavior

 # Bug's / Fixes